Usher Syndrome in Children

 - Eye exam.
-An eye doctor will look at the retina during an eye exam.
+An eye care provider will look at the retina during an eye exam.

 - Electroretinography (ERG).
 This test checks how the retina reacts to light.
 It is used to diagnose retinitis pigmentosa.

 - Hearing evaluation.
-A hearing specialist will examine the ears and do a series of tests to check your child’s hearing.
+A hearing specialist will examine the ear.
+They will also do a series of tests to check your child’s hearing.

 One a child is diagnosed, he or she may have genetic testing to find out the type of Usher syndrome.

 How is Usher syndrome treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Usher syndrome has no cure.
 Spotting it early is very important.
 Then support and education can begin as soon as possible.
 Treatment may include: